pmean/build-website/text/99/table.md

 :::

 Notice that we have to do a bit of arithmetic to get all the values.
+**If 34 out of 173 VSD cases had a previous miscarriage
+- then
-**If 34 out of 173 VSD cases had a previous miscarriage, then 139=173-34 did not.
-If 23 out of 142 controls had previous miscarriage as a risk factor, then 119 did not.**
+139=173-34 did not.
+If 23 out of 142 controls had previous miscarriage as a risk factor
+- then 119 did not.**

-For data like this, you have to re-arrange things and then apply weights.
-The following discussion talks about SPSS, but the general method works for most other statistical software.
+For data like this
+- you have to re-arrange things and then apply weights.
+The following discussion talks about SPSS
+- but the general
+method works for most other statistical software.

+To re-arrange the data
+- you need to specify three variables: F
+- D
+- and
-To re-arrange the data, you need to specify three variables: F, D, and COUNT. **F takes the value of 1 for F+ and 0 for F-.
+COUNT. **F takes the value of 1 for F+ and 0 for F-.
 D takes the value of 1 for D+ and 0 for D-**.
-The 0-1 coding has some nice mathematical properties, but you could use 1 and 2 instead. **For each combination of F and D we will record the sample size in COUNT**.
+The 0-1 coding has some nice mathematical properties
+- but you could use 1 and 2 instead. **For each combination of F and D we will record the sample size in COUNT**.

 Here's what your re-arranged data would look like

 ![](../../../web/images/99/table01.gif)

+**Enter the data
-**Enter the data, and tell SPSS that W represents a weighting variable**, and you're ready to rock and roll.
+- and tell SPSS that W represents a weighting variable**
+- and you're ready to rock and roll.
 You do this by selecting **Data | Weight Cases from the SPSS menu.**

 ![](../../../web/images/99/table02.gif)